koldinger/Tardis/README.md

 If your backup does not use a password, this step will be skipped.
 It only applies to secure backups.

 Post 0.31.11 changes the directory hashing scheme.
-It is recommended that you run the tools/setDirHashes.py program (or run encryptDB.py --dirhashes, but only if your database is encrypted) to reset the hashes to the new scheme.
+It is recommended that you run the tools/setDirHashes.py program (or run encryptDB.py --dirs, but only if your database is encrypted) to reset the hashes to the new scheme.
 This is not necessary, but without it your next backup job will run longer than usual.
 It will self correct after the first backup run.

 Important Release Notes
 =======================
 Post 0.31.11 changes the directory hashing scheme.
-It is recommended that you run the `tools/setDirHashes.py` program (or run `encryptDB.py --dirhashes`, but only if your database is encrypted) to reset the hashes to the new scheme.
+It is recommended that you run the `tools/setDirHashes.py` program (or run `encryptDB.py --dirs`, but only if your database is encrypted) to reset the hashes to the new scheme.
 This is not necessary, but without it your next backup job will run longer than usual.
 It will self correct after the first backup run.

 Future Releases
 ===============